 The Rehearsal Dinner (an important part of the wedding rehearsal planning!)

-After the *wedding rehearsal* there is usually a meal or gathering, often dinner, to gather and celebrate everyone that attended the wedding rehearsal.
+After the *wedding rehearsal* there is usually a meal or gathering, often dinner, to gather and celebrate everyone who attended the wedding rehearsal.

 No cleaning, no moving, super low maintenance and not to mention, great food!
 Restaurants that have private areas give you the privacy that you need.